Creation of resources listing all the tools and their metadata relevant to your community

 To provide the research community with a comprehensive list of available Galaxy tools, Galaxy Codex was developed to collect Galaxy wrappers from a list of Git repositories and automatically extract their metadata (including Conda version, bio.tools identifiers, and EDAM annotations).
 The workflow also queries the availability of the tools and usage statistics from the three main Galaxy servers (usegalaxy.*).

-The pipeline creates an interactive table with all tools and their metadata.
+The pipeline creates a table with all tools and their metadata.
 This table can be filtered to only include tools that are relevant to a specific research community.
 Here is an example for the microbial related tools:

-The generated community-specific interactive table can be used as it and/or embedded, e.g. into the respective Galaxy Hub page or Galaxy subdomain.
+The generated community-specific table can be used as is (e.g. downloadable tsv file) and/or embedded (e.g. into a Galaxy Hub page or Galaxy subdomain).
 This table allows further filtering and searching for fine-grained tool selection.

 The pipeline is fully automated and executes on a weekly basis.
 Any research community can apply the pipeline to create a table specific to their community.